pr9000/doclang/iso-standard.md

 - **(DoclingDocument) inline group**: A grouping of DoclingDocument items that are meant to be interpreted as a single unit of text, i.e. without line breaks or vertical space between them.
 -->

+## Content encoding

+The content of the elements is encoded according to the following rules:

+- unicode textual content is encoded as utf-8.
+- Special entities which overlap with the XML elements must be escaped, e.g. `<` becomes `&lt;`.
+The complete list of entities to escape is defined in Appendix B.

 ## DocTags Structure